 - Avoid trauma to the lips, such as chapped lips, or biting or peeling of lips.

 - Apply sunscreen to areas of the face or lips (using lip balm, SPF > 15) where cold sores appear.

 - Be careful shaving near sores.
 Shaving can spread the virus to other areas of the face.

 The ability to infect others typically occurs when symptoms are present, including milder symptoms of tingling, burning, and itching.
 The virus can also reactivate without any symptoms, so a person can be contagious without having symptoms.
 Most of the time, the virus is inactive and cannot be transmitted.
 HSV prefers warm, moist environments with soft tissue (mucous membrane) such as the mouth or genital area, but can also spread to tougher skin if a cut or break in the skin is present.

 Autoinoculation, which occurs by touching the site of the infection and then touching a cut or mucus membrane, is possible but unlikely after the first episode.
 The following measures can reduce the likelihood of infecting others:

 - Wash hands thoroughly with soap and water after touching the sore.
-Do not touch the sore and then touch other parts of the body.
+Do not touch the sore and then touch other body parts.

-- Do not share items that come in contact with the mouth of others such as lip balm, cups, straws, eating utensils, washcloths, razors, or cigarettes.
+- Do not share items that come in contact with the mouth of others such as lip balm, cups, straws, eating utensils, washcloths, razors, vape pens, or cigarettes.

 - Do not put fingers in the mouth or bite fingernails.

-- Do not kiss people, especially children, if a sore is present.
+- Do not kiss people, especially children, when a sore is present.

 - Do not rub the eyes.
 Wash hands before applying makeup or putting in contact lenses.
 Never put contacts in the mouth.
 Although rare, herpes infections can be spread to the eye during the first outbreak and can cause sores on the cornea, which may result in cloudy vision, scarring, or blindness.